Eligibility to vote

-A new law means 16 and 17 year olds, and qualifying Foreign Nationals living here in Wales can vote in the 2021 Senedd Elections as part of the biggest changes to the democratic process in Wales in half a century.
-16 and 17 year olds and qualifying foreign nationals will be able to begin registering to vote from 11 June 2020.
+A new law means 16 and 17 year olds, and qualifying Foreign Nationals living here in Wales can vote in Senedd Elections as part of the biggest changes to the democratic process in Wales in half a century.
+16 and 17 year olds and qualifying foreign nationals were able to register for Senedd Elections from June 2020.

 Qualifying Commonwealth Countries and British Overseas Territories